A legacy knowledge base might not be the best approach for companies.

-It is frequently employed for producing a product or service, and it is a significant issue in fast-growing businesses.
+It is frequently employed to produce a product or service, a significant issue in fast-growing businesses.
 Legacy knowledge is the information that exists in silos, in different files and formats, or sometimes only in the thoughts and minds of individual employees.

 What happens if you have a single long-term employee who is the only one who knows how to handle a variety of tasks?
 No one knows about the knowledge if it isn’t documented.
-And if only a few individuals are aware of it, it might as well not exist at all.
+And if only a few individuals are aware of it, it might not exist.
 Legacy wisdom is a roadblock to long-term, sustainable progress; thus, acquiring it should be your top objective.

 What is an intelligent knowledge base?

 A knowledge-based system is a type of artificial intelligence that tries to collect human specialists’ knowledge to aid decision-making.
 Expert systems, which are named from their reliance on human expertise, are examples of knowledge-based systems.

 An intelligent knowledge base has Machine Learning(ML) and Artificial Intelligence(AI) that enables storage and retrieval of information in a structured manner and meaningfully connects the information.

 An intelligent knowledge base can give suggestions by learning patterns and analyzing data for better knowledge management processes at the organizational level.

 - Legacy DMS is quite different from intelligent base knowledge.
 These differences affect the working culture of an organization.
 Intellectual knowledge is tangible, and an organization can learn and apply it.